minhnhut0602/vue-my-fridge/README.md

-# Aduro Web Plaftform is setting up a Vue.js Project with webpack 4 and Babel 7
+# Web Plaftform is setting up a Vue.js Project with webpack 4 and Babel 7

 ## Build Setup